This document provides detailed information on metadata fields for data on the FLCAC. Each field in this document corresponds to a field in openLCA.

 Example(s)

 A short (i.e., 1-3 paragraphs), general description of the process intended technical scope, representativeness, and applicability of the process.
-Include the following information (if applicable):
+Include the following information, as applicable:

 Example(s)